 His sailing resume includes yacht deliveries, sailing instruction, captaining sailboat charters in the San Juan Islands (Washington) and Desolation Sound (Canada) between May and October and charter captain and instructor in Florida and the Caribbean between November and April.
 In his spare time he writes about boating and seamanship.

-He has sailed U.S. East coast ports from Halifax, NC to Key west, Florida, the Florida Gulf Coast; and U.S. West Coast from Alaska and Canada to Mexico.
-He has enjoyed sailing yachts in Florida, the Bahamas, Bermuda, B.V.I's, St. Vincent & The Grenadines, Puget Sound, Gulf Islands and Desolation Sound (Canada), British Columbia, Alaska and from San Francisco to Cabo San Lucas, Mexico.
+He has sailed U.S. East Coast ports from Halifax Nova Scotia to Key West, Florida; the Florida Gulf Coast; and U.S. West Coast from Alaska and Canada to Mexico.
+He has enjoyed sailing yachts in Florida, the Bahamas, Bermuda, B.V.I's, St. Vincent & The Grenadines, Puget Sound, Gulf Islands and Desolation Sound (Canada), British Columbia, Alaska and the Sea of Cortez and west coast of Mexico.
 He has held the position of navigator in several long distance sailing races.
-Additionally he completed a “living the dream" six month solo voyage with his golden retriever.
+Additionally he completed a six month solo voyage with his golden retriever.
 And is recently returned from one year of cruising Mexico.